pureenvy/pureenvysalonspa/README.md

 # Pure Envy Salon Website

-Created with Gatsby [Contentful](https://www.contentful.com) starter for creating a blog
+Created with Gatsby [Contentful](https://www.contentful.com) starter for creating a blog.

 ![The index page of the starter blog](https://rawgit.com/contentful-userland/gatsby-contentful-starter/master/screenshot.jpg "The index page of the starter blog")